omouravictor/android-my-tasks/README.md

 Also, you can use this Project as you wish, be for study, be for make improvements or earn money with it!

 It's free!

+## Functionalities

+- Undo a task

+- Finish a task

+- Undo all tasks

+- Finish all tasks

+- Delete all tasks

+- Get a list with tasks to do

+- Get a list with finished tasks

+- Create, update, read and delete a task

+- Sort tasks by:
+  - Expiration date
+  - Finished date